 Treasurer – Tom von Alten – firstname.lastname@example.org

-As members of the Board of Directors of the Boise Unitarian Universalist Fellowship, we covenant to keep the best interests of the congregation at heart and be accountable to the congregation and other stakeholders for competent, conscientious, and effective accomplishment of our obligations as a body.
-As stewards of the resources of our fellowship, we will conduct ourselves in an ethical and businesslike manner.
+As members of the Board of Directors of the Boise Unitarian Universalist Fellowship, we covenant to keep the best interests of the congregation at heart. and be We further covenant to hold ourselves accountable to the congregation and other stakeholders for competent and effective accomplishment of our obligations as a body while honoring our policy-based governance model of leadership.
+As stewards of the resources of our fellowship, we will conduct ourselves in an ethical and conscientious manner.

-We will embrace and share our experience, wisdom, and gifts in carrying out this work.
+We will embrace and share our experience, wisdom, and gifts in carrying out this work with grace and passion.

 We will honor the diverse personalities, knowledge, skills, and abilities of our members by working to create an environment in which all are heard and respected.
-We will create a space where all members are safe to speak, and all members will be focused on mutual purpose and respect.
-We will maintain a culture of integrity by holding each other accountable for our commitments.
+We will create a space where each of us is safe to speak in an atmosphere of mutual purpose and respect.
+We will maintain a culture of integrity by holding one another accountable for our commitments.

 We will be honest and realistic in our expectations and commitments, both individually and collectively.
-We will accept and forgive our failures.
-As part of a faith community, we will seek to minister to each other, sharing our joys, sorrows, successes, and struggles.
+We will strive to accept and forgive our failures.
+As part of a faith community, we will seek to minister to one another, sharing our joys, sorrows, successes, and struggles.

-In this spirit, we covenant to further the mission of the congregation as we strive to uphold the principles and purposes of our faith.
+In this spirit, we covenant to further the vision, mission, and ends of the congregation as we strive to uphold the principles and purposes of our faith.